GT Writing Task 2 (Essay Writing) Sample # 47

 Write at least 250 words.

 Globalisation has unified the world in many different aspects.
 The same architect is designing the buildings in the US as well as in Europe and Asia.
 Construction materials for infrastructural development are also the same.
 So it is obvious that those buildings look alike.
 Besides, technology has enabled people to learn about foreign cultures and adapt to them pretty swiftly.
-As a result, unique cultural hallmarks are becoming less obvious while the world is embracing a similar lifestyle, food habit, fashion and technology.
-This is why a teenager in Tokyo follows the same fashion and style of teenagers from New York.
+As a result, unique cultural hallmarks are becoming less obvious while the world is embracing a similar lifestyle, food habits, fashion and technology.
+This is why a teenager in Tokyo follows the same fashion and style as teenagers from New York.
 Moreover, MacDonalds, KFC and Pizza Hut are popular in Bangkok as they are back in California.
 Tourist attractions cannot escape from this sweeping trend and that is why Kuala Lumpur is not much different than Beijing or Hong Kong.

 This phenomenon might seem advantageous to some, but, in my opinion, disturbing and dangerous for cultural identity and global tourism.
 People may already have sacrificed too many of their cultural identities despite agreeing that our unique culture is our most treasurable heritage that is supposed to be passed on from generation to generation.
 Personally, I would not like to travel thousands of miles to land in a city that looks just like mine.
 So similarities among cities will not benefit the global tourism industries.